slfrisby/slfrisby.github.io/_pages/about.md

   scrollable: true # adds a vertical scroll bar if there are more than 3 news items
   limit: 5 # leave blank to include all the news in the `_news` folder

-latest_posts:
+# latest_posts:
-  enabled: false
+  # enabled: false
-  scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
+  # scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
-  limit: 3 # leave blank to include all the blog posts
+  # limit: 3 # leave blank to include all the blog posts
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.
+I am interested in how the brain represents **semantic information** - the store of general knowledge that enables us to comprehend and produce language, identify and use objects, and understand and participate in events that involve us.

+During my PhD at the [MRC Cognition and Brain Sciences Unit](https://www.mrc-cbu.cam.ac.uk/), I investigated the best way to study semantic representations in the brain.
+How should we **think** about them?
+How can we **measure** them?
+What sorts of machine learning techniques can **reveal** them in neural recordings?

+In my postdoctoral work I plan to investigate the roles that the sensory systems play in representing semantic information.

+To answer these questions, I collaborate with scientists all over the world, including [Matt Lambon Ralph](https://www.mrc-cbu.cam.ac.uk/people/matt.lambon-ralph/) and [Ajay Halai](https://www.halaiaphasialab.com/) in Cambridge, [Tim Rogers](http://concepts.psych.wisc.edu/) and [Chris Cox](https://faculty.lsu.edu/chriscox/people.php) in the USA, and [Riki Matsumoto](https://www.med.kyoto-u.ac.jp/en/news/5777) and [Akihiro Shimotake](https://www.researchgate.net/profile/Akihiro-Shimotake) in Japan.

+I am also interested in **research culture** - the behaviours, values, expectations, attitudes, and norms of research communities.
+I founded the Working Group on Research Culture to promote and improve a positive culture at the MRC CBU.

-Put your address / P.O. box / other info right below your picture.
+# Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.